 Attendees will convene at the Titan Student Union at California State University, Fullerton in Fullerton, CA for a series of panels and keynotes that will address the positive community and economic development outcomes that can result from the creation of healthy and vibrant urban food systems.
 Confirmed speakers for the November 10 conference day include:

-Karen Ross – Secretary of the California Dept. of Food and Agriculture
+Karen Ross – Secretary of the California Department of Food and Agriculture

-Rachel Surls – Sustainable Food Systems Advisor, UC Cooperative Extension
+Rachel Surls – Sustainable Food Systems Advisor for UC Cooperative Extension

 Ed Horton – President and CEO of Urban Produce LLC

 Colin and Karen Archipley – Co-founders of Archi’s Acres and the VSAT Program